Product Strategy

 Developer tools have specific characteristics:

-• Developers adopt bottom-up — individuals try tools before companies buy them
+• Developers adopt bottom-up — individuals try before companies buy

 Key Takeaways